-My career in media began in 2002 when I worked in television production and development in Los Angeles.
-I turned my attention to the intersection of media and social change in 2006 when a colleague and I began producing independent shows for SF Community Access TV to uncover issues that were getting buried in mainstream news.
-But my training and focus surrounding story-based impact and engagement began in 2008 when I launched my career with Active Voice under the guidance of Ellen Schneider, a pioneer and visionary in the field, and later under the talented and equally powerful, Shaady Salehi.
+My first exposure to storytelling was through my maman-bozorg (Farsi for “grandmother”) who would share beautiful bedtime tales of old Persian heroes and magical beings who live just on the other side of a thin veil that separates our worlds.
+Later as an adult, I continued to explore story through creative writing and eventually landing into television production and development in L.A..
+But I turned my attention to the intersection of media and social change in 2006 when a colleague and I began producing independent shows for SF Community Access TV to uncover issues that were getting buried in mainstream news.
+And my specific training and focus on story-based impact and engagement began in 2008 at Active Voice, where I worked under the guidance of Ellen Schneider, a pioneer and visionary in the field, and later under the talented and equally powerful, Shaady Salehi.